DIY Bar Stool - Transformer

 When the glue is dry attach two 25 cm (10″) full extension drawer slides to the inner side of the stool.

 *Tip: sometimes the legs of a four legs chair or a table turn out to be not levelled precisely (wrong measurements or a saw circle cut gap), which causes the items to wobble.
-If the joints of the chair or table are strong, this inconvenience could be simply fixed by sticking cloth pads underneath their legs.
+If the joints of the chair or table are strong, this inconvenience could be simply fixed by thick sticking cloth pads underneath their legs.

 The Seat